1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

-The general uneasiness over the situation that such attention might have provoked would, either sooner or later, have led someone in a position to be tracking such occurances to conclude that, rather than an unknown individual dark wizard or two, they had a suspected group of terrorists at work.
+The general uneasiness over the situation that such attention might have provoked would, either sooner or later, have led someone in a position to be tracking such occurrences to conclude that, rather than an unknown individual dark wizard or two, they had a suspected group of terrorists at work.

 Quite possibly without any clear indication of what these terrorists actually wanted.

-The turning point of the whole first “war” appears to have been the point at which these suspected terrorists started signing their work with a skull-and-snake sigel which became known as the Dark mark.
+The turning point of the whole first “war” appears to have been the point at which these suspected terrorists started signing their work with a skull-and-snake sigil which became known as the Dark mark.

 That is the point at which there was first acknowledged to even be a war.

 Nor do we know whether at any point in their gradual rise, these “Death Eaters” appeared to have been undertaking any of their violent activities for the purpose of any sort of material gain.
-But I suspect they were apparentaly not simply assumed by the DMLE to be a band of brigands attempting to distribute the wizarding world’s wealth into their own hands by any means that seemed effective.
+But I suspect they were apparently not simply assumed by the DMLE to be a band of brigands attempting to distribute the wizarding world’s wealth into their own hands by any means that seemed effective.

 Once someone coined the term “blood traitor”, however, it gradually became clear that the target was anyone who caught their attention, or who attempted to speak out against them.